anshumaanshankar/aws-dev/9. Containers, ECS & ECR/Part 1.md

 - logs API actions to cloudtrail.

 ## Kubernetes 101
-Kubernetes is a container orchestration - It manages multiple docker containers and enables efficient use.
+Kubernetes is a container orchestration tool - It manages multiple docker containers and enables efficient use.
 ### Clusters
 Clusters are run by the control plane, which controls the nodes.
 Each node has containers in it, along with kubelets which communicate w the control plane through the kubernetes API.
 ![alt text](<Screenshots/Screenshot 2024-06-11 at 7.11.15 PM.png>)